tsduck/tsduck-test/README.md

 | 162  | Plugin `pcap` and `tspcap` with VLAN
 | 163  | Conditions in XML patch files
 | 164  | SI analysis and conversions: MPEG-defined descriptors with external blobs
+| 165  | Analyze an ISDB live stream with software download
+| 166  | SI analysis and conversions: ISDB DCT and DLT